nodeftpd/nodeftpd/README.markdown

                         }
                 // If the subdir exists, callback immediately with relative path to that directory
                 // If not, create the directory, and callback relative path to the directory
-                // Stupidly, instead of failing, we apparantly want 'worst case' scenario to allow relative root.
+                // Stupidly, instead of failing, we apparently want 'worst case' scenario to allow relative root.
         ```

         - Typical cases where you would want/need the callback involve retrieving configurations from external datasources and suchlike.